Tenite: Production

 Tenite was used to manufacture a wide range of military equipment, including weaponry, medical devices, musical instruments, indicator lights, and other uses.

-Decay and Preservation Issues
+Decay and preservation issues

 Among the various uses for Tenite plastic included film reels for Kodak home movie stock.
-Film preservationists are discovering home movie reels made of Tenite that are decaying rapidly, with white powdery flakes covering the plastic surface.
-Not to be mistaken for mold, the powder from Tenite decay is considered hazardous and proper gear such as nitrile gloves are recommended for handling.
+Film preservationists encounter decaying Tenite home movie reels producing areas of a white powdery exudate.
+Superficially resembling mold, the powder from Tenite decay is considered hazardous and proper gear such as nitrile gloves are recommended for handling.
 Some film preservationists have claimed that working with this decaying plastic has caused "problems with their eyes, nose, throat and lungs despite taking appropriate handling precautions."

-In order to prevent decay and prolong the life of Tenite materials, the National Park Service recommends these items be stored with a "stable temperature below 68°F; stable RH between 30%-40%.
+In order to prevent decay and prolong the life of Tenite materials, the US National Park Service recommends such items be stored with a "stable temperature below 68°F; stable RH between 30%-40%.
 Well ventilate, segregate; use gas adsorbents if stored in closed container."